"Look at she n*ggery hair"

 And because we are non-telepathic beings, we are saved from being exposed.

-The Black Live Matter Movement has unquestionably stirred an internal debate about my own thought processes.
+The Black Lives Matter Movement has unquestionably stirred an internal debate about my own thought processes.
 Not to trivialise the atrocities meted out against persons of African descent, but I feel compelled to add my voice to this broader narrative.
 I, as well as you, need to confront that ugliness that lives within us all.

 So here's a story from an Indian, curly-haired girl growing up in Trinidad.